Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 ## Compensation Management:
 - why?: attracts talent, motivates employees, rewards performance, reduces turnover, manages compensation budget.
 - renumeration to an employee for his or her contribution to the organization. effects his standard of living, status in society, motivation, loyalty and productivity.
-- effects cost of production
+- effects cost of production (cost to the company)
-- fix wages and wage differentials
+- fixed wages and wage differentials
 - Pay envy: dampens morale and teamwork and causes turnover.
 - Compensation Philosophy: equity, transparency, and consistency.

+Theories in Compensation Management;
 - Reinforcement theory: behavior that is rewarded will be repeated.
 - Expectancy theory: increased effort will lead to increased performance, the outcome will be better.
 - instrumentality: performance well, means the valued outcome will be received.
 - valence: importance that the individual places upon the expected outcome.

-- Equity Theory:
-- agency theory:
+Typical benefits:
 - DA: allowance that adjust for inflation.
 - Fringe benefits: provident fund, gratuity, insurance, health bills etc.
 - pre-requisites: company car, club membership, paid hols, furnished houses, stock option schemes.